SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

 ..
 Added tvOS to the #available condition list
    2b2a343 Merge branch '25122598_tvos' into 'develop'

+..
+Updated the discussion of sets to use the Swift 3 method names in the :ref:`CollectionTypes_FundamentalSetOperations` section.

 ==========  ==============================================================================================
 Date        Notes
 ==========  ==============================================================================================
 2016-06-13  * Updated for Swift 3.0.

+            * Updated discussion of functions to note that all parameters get an argument label by default in the :doc:`../LanguageGuide/Functions` chapter and the :ref:`Declarations_FunctionDeclaration` section.

+            * Updated attribute arguments to use a colon in the :doc:`../ReferenceManual/Attributes` chapter.

-            * Added information about switch cases that have multiple patterns to the :ref:`ControlFlow_Switch` and :ref:`Statements_SwitchStatement` sections.
+            * Added information about switch cases that have multiple patterns to the :ref:`ControlFlow_Switch` section of the :doc:`../LanguageGuide/ControlFlow` chapter and the :ref:`Statements_SwitchStatement` section of the :doc:`../ReferenceManual/Statements` chapter.

-            * Added information about throwing an error inside the catch block of a rethrowing function in :ref:`Declarations_RethrowingFunctionsAndMethods`.
+            * Added information about throwing an error inside the catch block of a rethrowing function in the :ref:`Declarations_RethrowingFunctionsAndMethods` section.

             * Updated the discussion of line control statements to use the ``#sourceLocation(file:line:)`` syntax in the :ref:`Statements_LineControlStatement` section.

-              ..
-TODO: We don't really have precedent for how to name compile-time function-like constructs.

-            * Updated the discussion of sets to use the Swift 3 method names in the :ref:`CollectionTypes_FundamentalSetOperations` section.
+            * Updated the discussion of ``inout`` to note that it appears on a parameter type in the :ref:`Declarations_FunctionDeclaration` section.

             * Updated the discussion of ``@noescape`` and ``@autoclosure`` to be type attributes in the :ref:`Closures_Noescape` and :ref:`Closures_Autoclosures` sections and the :doc:`../ReferenceManual/Attributes` chapter.

+            * Updated the discussion of function types to note that parentheses around the parameter types are required in the :ref:`Types_FunctionType` section.

             * Updated the discussion of optional protocol requirements to clarify that they for code that interoperates with Objective-C in the :ref:`Protocols_OptionalProtocolRequirements` section.

-            * Updated the discussion of function types to note that parentheses around the parameter types are required in the :ref:`Types_FunctionType` section.

-            * Updated discussion of functions to use argument labels on all parameters.

-              ..
-TODO: something about this being the new default

-            * Updated the discussion of ``inout`` to note that it appears on a parameter type in the :ref:`Declarations_FunctionDeclaration` section.

-            * Updated attribute arguments to use a colon in the :doc:`../ReferenceManual/Attributes` chapter.

             * Removed ``let`` from the grammar for function parameters in the :ref:`Declarations_FunctionDeclaration` section.